geoschem/integrated_methane_inversion/docs/source/other/common-configurations.rst

 You've completed an initial inversion.
 Use the following configuration to run a new inversion with modified error statistics `Lognormal` or `modifying the prior emissions <#modifying-prior-emission-estimates>`_ without recomputing the jacobian matrix.
-Note that if you only wish to update the hyperparamaters, you can take advantage of the `automatic inversion ensemble <../advanced/inversion-ensemble>` feature of the IMI.
+Note that if you only wish to update the hyperparamaters, you can take advantage of the :doc:`automatic inversion ensemble <../advanced/inversion-ensemble>` feature of the IMI.
 ::

     RunName: "sensitivity_inversion1" # new run name